Best Enterprise Risk Management Software for Large, Complex Organizations (2026)

 Step 1: Plan & Scope

 Define testing objectives, target populations, attack scenarios, and success metrics.
-Establish baseline measurements and identify high-risk departments or roles for focused assessment and improvement tracking.
+Establish baseline measurements and identify high-risk departments or roles for focused assessment.
+Determine whether your scope will include AI-augmented scenarios such as voice cloning simulations and synthetic video calls.

 Step 2: Execute Tests

 Deploy simulated attacks using varied techniques including phishing, vishing, pretexting, and physical security tests.
-Ensure scenarios reflect current threat landscape and organizational context for maximum realism.
+Ensure scenarios reflect the current threat landscape — including generative AI attack vectors — and organizational context for maximum realism.

 Step 3: Analyze Results